The Ultimate Bianco Guide to: The Best Ramen in Tokyo

 Torinoa is still worth going to, no matter how many times they will torture you with R Kelly and Christmas vibes.

 It has an on-point amount of spice but nothing too painful to destroy your hours afterwards.
-Another big tip I got for you is something I wish I had known before.
+Another big tip I have for you is something I wish I had known before.
 Their pork is just amazing, a tenderness level I have hardly experienced anywhere else.
 At the same time, the amount of meat you get in your ramen is small compared to the all-mightiness of its taste.
-So def go for extra portion meat and also add some extra coriander to the mix if you want as I did.
+So definitely go for extra portion meat and also add some extra coriander to the mix if you want as I did.
 It's an exciting approach that I would do again because the overall taste of the miso broth was just amazing on its own.
 Extra kudos for their bean sprouts, probably the best bean sprouts I have ever had in a ramen bowl.
 This shop is a no-brainer - as long as you like it spicy though.

 The next Ramen is really tricky.
 I just wanted to add the best ramen of Tokyo into the list, so what is so tricky and difficult with Hopeken?
 First of all, the shop looks quite interesting, very industrial, and on their ground floor, you eat your ramen on a counter without any chairs.
 There are a lot of workmen and salarymen in this shop, and the bowls are huge as fuck.